dataleonlabs/yap/docs/guide.md

 ```

 #### Usage with TypeScript
-The YAP for JavaScript bundles TypeScript definition files for use in TypeScript projects and to support tools that can read `.d.ts` files.
+The Yap for JavaScript bundles TypeScript definition files for use in TypeScript projects and to support tools that can read `.d.ts` files.
 Our goal is to keep these TypeScript definition files updated with each release for any public API.

 #### Pre-requisites